fgmacedo/python-statemachine/docs/actions.md

 (dynamic-dispatch)=
 ## Dynamic dispatch

-`python-statemachine` implements a custom dispatch mechanism on all those available Actions and Guards.
+{ref}`statemachine` implements a custom dispatch mechanism on all those available Actions and Guards.
 This means that you can declare an arbitrary number of `*args` and `**kwargs`, and the library will match your method signature of what's expected to receive with the provided arguments.